-On June 30, 2013, the Center had deferred the recognition of certain revenues related to private grants for funding received in advance of the related cost expenditures.
-Included in deferred revenue are amounts received in relation to Medicaid incentive payments for meaningful use of electronic records.
-Revenue is recorded when all requirements are met, including timing restrictions, if any.
+In the prior fiscal year the Center had deferred the recognition of certain revenues related to private grants for funding received in advance of the related cost expenditures.
+Included in deferred revenue were amounts received in relation to Medicaid incentive payments for meaningful use of electronic records.
+The revenue was recorded in the current period after all requirements had been met.
+As of June 30, 2014, there was no deferred revenue.